trishatong/trishatong/README.md

 🧸 Right now, I'm a Web Developer for [TEDxUCSD](https://tedxucsd.com/)!

-⭐ In my free time, I love doing anything active - 🏃🏻‍♀️ running, 🏐 playing volleyball, and 🏄🏻‍♀️ surfing to name a few! <p align=left>
+⭐ In my free time, I love doing anything active - 🏃🏻‍♀️ running, 🏐 playing volleyball, and 🏄🏻‍♀️ surfing to name a few!

 ---